Teton Sheriff's Office investigating fight at Women's March - East Idaho News

-DRIGGS — The Teton County Sheriff’s Office is investigation a physical altercation that occurred at the Women’s March event on Saturday.
+DRIGGS — The Teton County Sheriff’s Office is investigating a physical altercation that occurred at the Women’s March event on Saturday.

 Office spokesman Mitch Golden said the Teton County Sheriff’s Office responded to the Driggs City Center located at 60 South Main St., after receiving a report of a fight in progress.